NEUBIAS/neubias-springer-book-2021/Ch05_i2i_Quantifying_PEV_in_Drosophila/README.md

-# Supporting materials for Ch 5: i.2.i. with the (fruit) fly:Quantifying position effectvariegation in Drosophilamelanogaster
+# Supporting materials for

+# Ch 5: i.2.i. with the (fruit) fly: Quantifying position effect variegation in *Drosophila melanogaster*